 Most ethicists favour blowing the whistle internally.
 This involves bringing the attention of malpractice to relevant authorities within an organization where the malpractice occurs.
-It is expected that when whistles are blown internally, that authorities should set up relevant mechanisms to address the questions that were raised.
-One example of laxity from authorities in addressing a wrongdoing discourages potential whistle-blowers from reporting malpractice or to go public with their information.
+It is expected that when whistles are blown internally, authorities should set up relevant mechanisms to address the questions that were raised.
+One example of laxity from authorities in addressing wrongdoing discourages potential whistle-blowers from reporting malpractice or going public with their information.
 Countless examples exist to this effect.

-In favouring internal whistleblowing to keeping silent and external whistleblowing the UK Committee on Standards in Public Life (1996) holds that in order to encourage the practice of internal whistleblowing, an organization should:
+In favouring internal whistleblowing to keeping silent and external whistleblowing the UK Committee on Standards in Public Life (1996) holds that to encourage the practice of internal whistleblowing, an organization should:

-- 1. Have a clear statement that malpractice is taken seriously in the organization and an indication of the sorts of matters regarded as malpractice; - 2.
-Have respect for the confidentiality of staff raising concerns if they wish, and an opportunity to raise concerns outside the line management structure; - 3.
+Have a clear statement that malpractice is taken seriously in the organization and an indication of the sorts of matters regarded as malpractice; Have respect for the confidentiality of staff raising concerns if they wish, and an opportunity to raise concerns outside the line management structure;

 Stipulate penalties for making false and malicious allegations.